Naveen219/Course-REST-API/README.md

 ## Modules used in the Spring:

-Spring Boot, Spring Rest and Spring DATA JPA
+Spring Boot, Spring REST and Spring DATA JPA